LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Every feature is a new dimension
   * Much of feature engineering is selecting the features most relevant to the problem at hand
     * This often is where domain knowledge comes into play
-  * Unsupervised dimensionality reduction techniques can also be employed to distill many teatures into fewer features
+  * Unsupervised dimensionality reduction techniques can also be employed to distill many features into fewer features
     * РСА
     * K-Means

+### Feature Dependencies:
+  * Features that are perfectly linearly dependent=>leads to a singular matrix=>infinity solutions
+  * Vectors are linearly dependent if at least one vector of the set can be expressed as a linear combination of the other vectors, which equates to a homogenous system having a non-zero solution
+  * Highly correlated features can be alleviated by Lasso Regularization and PCA, which otherwise can cause trouble for models to arrive a solutions

 ### Time Series Analysis:
   * Discrete samples taken over a period of time